VIB-PSB/MINI-EX/README.md

 # MINI-EX

-Motif-Informed Network Inference using single-cell EXpression data
+Motif-Informed Network Inference based on single-cell EXpression data

 The pipeline is built using Nextflow DSL2 and has the purpose of infer cell-type specific gene regulatory network using scRNA-Seq data in plants.